How to Take Your 420 Influencer Account to the Next Level

 “Dealing with friends and family who may not understand what my goal and vision are within the cannabis industry [is the hardest part.]
 And that is to show that you can live a productive lifestyle, be creative, live healthy, and consume cannabis.
 I’m so tired of the lazy stoner myth, and I am happy that myself and so many other people are breaking that stigma every day.” – Ashley G (@wowashwow)

 Between federal prohibition and the cultural stigmatization of cannabis consumption, expect some backlash.
-Managing the haters is part of the job.
+Managing the haters is part of being a 420 influencer.

 How Cannabis Marketing Association Can Take You to the Next Level